 Landel worked for Smokey Mountain Wrestling during the mid-90s; the company had a working agreement with WWE at the time which allowed Landel to even work with then-Intercontinental Champion Shawn Michaels at a Smoky Mountain show.

 In the mid-90s Landel briefly wound up in WWE, having notable matches against Bret Hart and Ahmed Johnson before a knee injury ended his run.
 Landel would be seen again in WWE as late as 1999 as he even had a match with Triple H.

-Buddy Landel was largely considered a top in-ring wrestler who had potential to be a main event star, but was also held down by personal issues that seemed to pop up just as he would once again climb the ranks of a given promotion.
+Buddy Landel was largely considered a top in-ring wrestler who had the potential to be a main event star but was also held down by personal issues that seemed to pop up just as he would once again climb the ranks of a given promotion.
 Regardless of his issues, Buddy was a bit of a journeyman that had some great matches wherever he went over the years that are definitely worth going back and watching.

 Below is video of the “Battle of the Nature Boy” as Buddy Landel takes on Ric Flair: